SimonSubokLee/ston-docs-son/admin/getting_started.kr.rst

 -  ``<Address2>``

-   If all ``<Address>`` are woking without problems, ``<Address2>`` will not run for the service.
+   If all ``<Address>`` are working without problems, ``<Address2>`` will not run for the service.
-   However, if failure is detected to the Active server, standby server functionally substitutes failed server until all issues are recovered.
+   However, if failure is detected in the active server, the standby server functionally substitutes for the failed server until all issues are recovered.
    When the active server is recovered, the standby server returns to standby status.
-   If there is any error in the standby server, relevant standby server will not standby for service until all errors are recovered.
+   If there is any error in the standby server, the relevant standby server will not standby for service until all errors are recovered.

 .. _api-etc-help: